Mindfulness-Based Stress Reduction

 Mindfulness-Based Stress Reduction class details

-Our eight-week MBSR program for adults creates a supportive and therapeutic environment in which you will learn:
+We create a safe and supportive environment in which you will learn:

 - How to cultivate the awareness of physical sensations in the body